jvallmeiida/API-Veiculos/README.md

 # API-VEICULOS
 #### API-VEICULOS is an API to help you create, read, update and delete vehicles.
-Below are instructions on how to access these terminals.
+Below are instructions on how to access endpoint.
 We have tests to make sure our API security is ok.

 ## Used technologies
 ##### * [Ruby]https://www.ruby-lang.org/pt/: version ruby 2.5.1p57